stoyanK7/anki-card-builder/README.md

 ![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-blue?style=flat-square)

-> [!NOTE]
+> [!IMPORTANT]
-> Currently, the tool only works for people who study French through Bulgarian.
+> Designed only for learners of French whose base language is Bulgarian.

 ## What is Anki Card Builder?

-Anki Card Builder is a little browser extension made to take the pain out of making language flashcards for Anki.
+Anki Card Builder is a little browser extension made to take the pain out of making language flashcards for [Anki](https://apps.ankiweb.net/).

 Normally, when you find a new foreign language word, you have to do something like this: